Elizabeth 'Betty' Burns: Relationship with the Burns family

-Betty kept in contact with the family and in November 1819 Isobel Begg, Burns' youngest sister, relates in a letter that Betty's husband had been out of work for some time and was now working as a labourer earning nine shillings a week except for when the weather was bad.
+Betty kept in contact with the family and in November 1819 Isobel Begg, Burns's youngest sister, relates in a letter that Betty's husband had been out of work for some time and was now working as a labourer earning nine shillings a week except for when the weather was bad.
 She wrote "God help them!
 Poor creatures!
 I have not filled my mouth once but I have thought of them."
-In 1843 she wrote to Isobel Begg nee Burns recalling that she had named her children James and Sarah at the behest of Jean Armour and that in 1833 Jean had sent her £2 to purchase a frock for her youngest child.
+In 1843 she wrote to Isobel Begg née Burns recalling that she had named her children James and Sarah at the behest of Jean Armour and that in 1833 Jean had sent her £2 to purchase a frock for her youngest child.
 The letter to Isobel dated from after Jean's death and in it she was highly complimentary about Jean, the lady who had raised her.
 Saying that she was "a woman whose memory I will ever cherish with fond remembrance for her many good qualities, but more especially for the prudent and motherly manner she always conducted herself towards me.
 The more I live the more I admire her character the more."

 She felt that the Burns family did not accept her, most notably through her exclusion from the Burns Festival in Ayr of 1844.
 Significantly her son Robert was rejected upon trying to greet his father's sons, his uncles, at the Ayr Festival.
 She stated that her 'unfortunate' birth was the greatest stain by far on her father's character.

 Elizabeth Riddell Burns died close to her third birthday and Robert wrote in several letters that she was his only daughter.

 Brown records that two of Anna's grandsons were however feted at the 1859 Glasgow Anniversary Celebrations held at the King's Arms Hall in the Trongate, being the sons therefore of her daughter Betty and John Thomson.
 The toast at the event was to the "Surviving Members of the Burns Family" and Robert Burns Thomson answered the toast on behalf of the Burns family.
 James Glencairn Thomson sang "A Man's a Man" and his brother Robert sang "Scots Wha Hae".
-Agnes Watson, nee Thomson, was also a guest at the celebrations as was her sister Margaret.
+Agnes Watson, née Thomson, was also a guest at the celebrations as was her sister Margaret.